SACHIN6612/fruit-ecommerce/README.md

 npm run start:all(Frontend + Backend Both)

 Open in browser:
-http://localhost:5173(Started the Frontend And Backend Both)
+http://localhost:5173       (Started the Frontend And Backend Both)